Ammonium carbamate: Structure

 The structure of solid ammonium carbamate has been confirmed by X-ray crystallography.
 The oxygen centers form hydrogen bonds to the ammonium cation.
 There are two polymorphs, α and β, both in the orthorhombic crystal system but differing in their space group.
 The α polymorph is in space group Pbca (no. 61), whereas the β polymorph is in Ibam (no. 72).
 The α polymorph is more volatile.

-Natural occurrence

-Ammonium carbamate serves a key role in the formation of carbamoyl phosphate, which is necessary for both the urea cycle and the production of pyrimidines.
-In this enzyme-catalyzed reaction, ATP and ammonium carbamate are converted to ADP and carbamoyl phosphate: